 Electronic Journal Logging Changes

 There are no Electronic Journal changes required for this project.
-Resuming an MPOS transaction is written to the EJ the same as an ePOS transaction.
+Resuming an x/mPOS transaction is written to the EJ the same as an ePOS transaction.
 Below is an example of an existing ePOS transaction resumed:

 Figure 3: Resume Electronic Journal Example